Azure/iotedge-lorawan-starterkit/docs/user-guide/observability.md

 ...
 ```

+!!! note
-> Note: If you configure the Network Server to use HTTPS, it will listen on port 5001 instead of 5000.
+    If you configure the Network Server to use HTTPS, it will listen on port 5001 instead of 5000.
 If you use self-signed certificates for this, make sure that you configure the Prometheus module with your chain of trust.

 Next, we need to make sure that the `metricbeat.yml` is available to the Metricbeat Docker container.
 You can either [link module storage to device storage](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-access-host-storage-from-module?view=iotedge-2020-11) in IoT Edge to achieve this, in which case you have to take care of making `metricbeat.yml` available on the IoT Edge host system.
 Alternatively, you can deploy a custom image, containing a `metricbeat.yml` *template*, and then [use environment variables in the configuration](https://www.elastic.co/guide/en/beats/metricbeat/current/using-environ-vars.html) to set values that need to be configurable between deployments.
 Independent of which approach you choose, you should amend your IoT Edge deployment template with something similar to: